 Options After Graduation

 Can I keep no-cost ADA-sponsored insurance during residency?

 Yes.
 As long as you share your residency plans with Great-West Financial, your coverage can continue at no cost while you complete your education.
-Great-West Financial will contact you before graduation so your insurance can be managed according to your plans.

 What happens to my insurance after dental school?